khiajohnson/SpiCE-Corpus/docs/index.md

 - ...and many other members of the [Speech-in-Context Lab](https://speechincontext.arts.ubc.ca/)

 ## Citing the corpus

+When referring to the corpus in the body of your text or presentation, you can call it the "SpiCE Corpus" (please keep the letters in their specified cases), but should spell out "Speech in Cantonese and English" at least once!

 You can cite the corpus directly (preferred):